 Although this year still has a number of big drops in-store from all of the footwear brands we cover here on Highsnobiety, we have included a handful of sneakers below that could take the title of “Sneaker of the Year” in our end-of-year Highsnobiety Crowns, which will be rolled out later in December.

 While we will keep this list updated with the best sneakers of 2018, here is a selection of the best drops of the year (so far), including highlights from Air Jordan, adidas, Nike and more.

-COMME des GARÇONS x Nike Air Max 180
+COMME des GARÇONS Homme Plus x Nike Air Max 180

-Most collaborations can’t survive a single season, but COMME des GARÇONS and Nike have been going hard for literally decades, and it’s a worth taking note any time the two brands come together.
-Shown on the runway during the SS18 shows at Paris Fashion Week, the vivid Air Max 180 eventually released in a trio of colorways with pink used as the foundation of each sneaker.
-The sneakers were released exclusively at Dover Street Market as well as select retail partners.
+Many collaborations can’t survive a single season, but COMME des GARÇONS and Nike have been going hard for literally decades, and it’s a worth taking note any time the two brands come together.
+Shown on the runway during the SS18 shows at Paris Fashion Week, the popping Air Max 180 eventually released in a trio of colorways with pink used as the foundation of each sneaker.
+The kicks were released exclusively at Dover Street Market, followed by a subsequent drop at select retail partners.
 Even for sneakerheads that aren’t specifically fans of pink, this pack was a strong reason to reconsider.

 Nike Air Max 98 “Gundam”

-After the return of the somewhat mysterious Air Max 98 (the older, partially neglected brother of the Air Max 97) via a Supreme collaboration in 2016, new colorways started to land in early 2018.
-The “Gundam” colorawy is a nod to the RX-78-2 from the popular Gundam sci-fi series, featuring a blue and white upper with red details, including a red full-length air unit; a colorway that is perfectly suited to the vintage ’90s silhoeutte.
+After the return of the somewhat obscure Air Max 98 (the older, partially neglected brother of the Air Max 97) via a Supreme collaboration in 2016, new colorways started to land in early 2018.
+The “Gundam” colorawy is a nod to the RX-78-2 suit from the popular Gundam sci-fi series, featuring a blue and white upper with red details plus a red full-length air unit; a colorway that melded nicely with the vintage ’90s silhouette.

 BVG x adidas Originals EQT 93/17